Building the go-to destination for kids shows, games, and so much more

 The 7 types

-After conducting a ton of quantitative and qualitative research, we identified 7 archetypes, each with their own way of interacting with the product:
+After conducting our interviews, we defined 7 user groups, each with their own way of interacting with the product:

 The parentillustration